Syntomic cohomology of Morava K-theory: Hochschild homology and the motivic filtration

 is given as described follows from the fact that there is a map of filtered objects

-producing a map of spectral sequences as $\bE_0$-algebras over the spectral sequence for $\BP$ and the target collapses at the $\bE_2$-term.
-The map on $\bE_2$-terms is an injection modulo $dv_n$ and consequently we observe that it is an injection modulo $(\lambda_{n+1})$ on the abutment. \end{proof}
+producing a map of spectral sequences as $\bE_0$-algebras over the spectral sequence for $\BP$.
+The target collapses at the $\bE_2$-term, and the map on $\bE_2$-terms is an injection modulo $dv_n$.
+Consequently, we observe that it is an injection modulo $(\lambda_{n+1})$ on the abutment. \end{proof}